yehia67/documentation/iota-basics/0.1/introduction/overview.md

 # IOTA basics overview

-**An IOTA network consists of nodes and clients.
-A node is a device that has read/write access to a ledger of transactions.
-A client is a device that has a seed.
+**An IOTA network consists of a network of nodes.
+A node is a device that has read/write access to a ledger of transactions called the Tangle.
+A client is a device that creates transactions that transfer either data or IOTA tokens and sends them to nodes for validation.
 A seed gives a client access to [addresses](../concepts/addresses-and-signatures.md).
 Addresses have a balance, which defines the amount of IOTA tokens in them.
 To withdraw IOTA tokens from their addresses, clients must send bundles of transactions to a node so that the nodes can validate the transactions and update their ledgers.**

 ## Clients